ripose-jp/Memento/README.md

 ### macOS: Streaming video doesn't work

 This means that mpv cannot find your youtube-dl installation.
+Memento expects that youtube-dl will be located at `~/Library/Preferences/memento/youtube-dl` on macOS.
+If youtube-dl is not located there, some functionality may not work.

-There are several ways to fix this, but the easiest is to open terminal and run these commands:
+To install youtube-dl, paste these commands into Terminal:
 ```
 curl -L https://yt-dl.org/downloads/latest/youtube-dl -o ~/Library/Preferences/memento/youtube-dl
 chmod a+rx ~/Library/Preferences/memento/youtube-dl